 Our business development and marketing activities, led by our employee consultants and our Marketing, Business Development and Coaching group, emphasize building and maintaining relationships, cultivating brand awareness, and generating leads for new work.
 We encourage our employee consultants to generate new business from both existing and new clients, and we reward our employee consultants with increased compensation and promotions for obtaining new business.
 Many of our consultants have published articles in industry, business, economic, legal, or scientific journals, and have made speeches and presentations at industry conferences and seminars, which serve as a means of attracting new business and enhancing their reputations.
-On occasion, employee consultants work with one or more non-employee experts to market our services.
+On occasion, employee consultants work with one or more non-employee to ur services.

 We supplement the personal marketing efforts of our employee consultants with diverse business development and marketing activities, including virtual and in-person seminars and presentations, speaking at and attending relevant conferences, social networking events, podcasts, videos, social media, and extensive thought leadership that we publish in industry, business, economic, legal, or scientific journals.
 We regularly organize seminars for existing and potential clients featuring panel members that include our employee consultants, non-employee experts, and leading government officials.
 We have an extensive set of brochures, videos, and infographics organized around our service areas, which describe our experience and capabilities.
-Our corporate website is another means of marketing our consultants and capabilities as it houses information about our business development activities, engagements, and biographies of our employee consultants and academic affiliates.
-We distribute publications to existing and potential clients highlighting emerging trends and noteworthy hires, awards, and engagements.
+Our corporate website is another means of marketing our consultants and capabilities as it houses information about our business development activities, engagements, and biographics or our employee existing and potential clients highlighting emerging trends and noteworthy hires, awards, and engagements.
 Because existing clients are an important source of repeat business and referrals, we communicate regularly with our existing clients to keep them informed of developments that affect their markets and industries.